microsoft/onnxruntime/BUILD.md

 This method rely on qemu user mode emulation.
 It allows you to compile using a desktop or cloud VM through instruction level simulation.
 You'll run the build on x86 CPU and translate every ARM instruction to x86.
 This is much faster than compiling natively on a low-end ARM device and avoids out-of-memory issues that may be encountered.
 The resulting ONNX Runtime Python wheel (.whl) file is then deployed to an ARM device where it can be invoked in Python 3 scripts.

-Here we have [an example for Raspberrypi3 and Raspbian](./dockerfiles/README.md#arm-32v7).
-Please note, it doesn't work for Raspberrypi 1 or Zero.
-And if your operating system is different than the docker file uses, it also may not work.
+Here is [an example for Raspberrypi3 and Raspbian](./dockerfiles/README.md#arm-32v7).
+Note: this does not work for Raspberrypi 1 or Zero, and if your operating system is different from what the dockerfile uses, it also may not work.

-The whole build process may take hours.
+The build process can take hours.

 #### Cross compiling on Linux
 *Difficult, fast*